getnf/getnf/README.md

 to install multiple fonts.<br>
 You can get the names of the fonts from the menu.

-To uninstall fonts use the `-u` flag with the same syntax as for direct install.
+To uninstall fonts use the `-r` flag with the same syntax as for direct install.

+To update getnf to the latest version available use `-u` in isolation before doing anything else

 Enjoy!